LimeChain/hashport-validator/docs/integration.md

   `await erc721PaymentTokenContract.approve(routerContractAddress, erc721Fee)` - A standard ERC-20 ABI can be used.
 * Approve ERC-721 wrapped NFT for Router contract:
   `await erc721Contract.approve(routerContractAddress, tokenId)` - A standard ERC-721 ABI can be used.
+* Receiver of the native NFT **must** be manually or automatically associated with the given token on Hedera.

 Now that everything has been approved, users can execute a `burnERC721` transaction to the Router Contract.